Posted on:

 Although music isn't different than audio, many people still get confused and often search how to add music to Google Slides.
 They assume adding music is a different process.
 Good news!
 It's not.
 You can add music to Google Slides using the same steps mentioned above for any other audio file.

 However, there are certain nuances that you should know.
-For instance, playing background music across all slides, adding music from Spotify (don’t worry, there’s a trick), and managing music loops throughout your presentation.
-Let’s dig in and understand how it all works.
+For instance, playing background music across all slides, adding music from Spotify (don't worry, there's a trick), and managing music loops throughout your presentation.
+For complete music setup including background music across all slides, Spotify workarounds, and free music sources, see our dedicated guide on how to add music to Google Slides.

 Background Music for Google Slides (Plays on All Slides)